 I know you know what is done in the bar, mostly.
 I just want to intentionally do this, making sure we are on the same page.

-Some people randomly just decide to meet up and talk in pubs or bars, but one thing is most common about bars and pubs – alcohol.
+Some people randomly just decide to meet up and talk in bars, but one thing is most common about bars – people drink.

-Even if two people are meeting for some cool reason, they are probably doing it over a few glasses of alcohol.
+Even if two people are meeting for some cool reason, they are probably doing it drinking

-And the Christian culture does not support the habit of drinking alcohol.
+And the Christian culture does not support the habit of getting drunk.
 Without wasting time, let us get into the main deal.

 For many good reasons, it is just advisable to not frequent bars or pubs if you do not intend to drink as a Christian.